XiaoMi/themis/readme.md

      </property>
      ```

-3. For tables which needs themis, create a family named 'L' to save the persistent locks with 'IN_MEMORY' set to 'true'.
+3. For tables need themis, create a family 'L' to save the persistent locks with 'IN_MEMORY' set to 'true'.

 ### depends themis-client